4 Narrative 2: Structure, Form

 This clip (part of a somewhat longer scene) is made up of several shots.
 In fact, there are 12 different shots between Madeleine’s entering the room and Scottie dropping pillows for her to sit on.

-These 12 shots cover less than 1 minute of the larger clip, and this pattern of cross-cutting (an editing technique we will discuss in detail later) will continue through the whole of the clip, keeping them separate until a bit later in the sequence when they will be briefly in the same shot together, signifying the next stage in their odd relationship.
+These 12 shots cover less than 1 minute of the larger clip, and this pattern of cross-cutting (an editing technique we will discuss in detail later) will continue through the whole of the clip, keeping them separate until a bit later in the sequence when they will be briefly in the same shot together, signifying the next stage in their (unhealthy) relationship.

-How much time exactly has passed between these shots?
-We have no temporal markers letting us know whether this scene is happening later, and if so how much later.
-A novel will usually give us clear markers of lost time—”later that evening,” “a few hours later,” “at 5 o’clock”—to help us navigate the the passage of time in a textual medium that doesn’t have any visual clues.
-Most narrative films do so only sparingly.
-We often don’t know how much time has passed, and we rarely find that fact disorienting or frustrating.
-We can pin down vague time markers here and there (next day, when it is sunny after it was dark in the previous scene, for example) and sometimes a specific time is emphasized when that time plays a crucial role in the narrative (the train carrying the bad guys into town arrives at noon).
+We have no clear markers letting us know whether this scene is happening later, and if so how much later.
+A novel will usually give us clear markers of lost time—”later that evening,” “a few hours later,” “at 5 o’clock”—to help us navigate the passage of time.
+Most narrative films do that kind of temporal hand-holding only very sparingly.
+In watching movies, we often don’t know how much time has passed, and yet we rarely find that fact disorienting or frustrating.
+We can pin down vague time markers here and there (“next day” signaled when it is sunny after it was dark in the previous scene, for example) and sometimes a specific time is emphasized when that time plays a crucial role in the narrative (the train carrying the bad guys into town arrives at noon).
 But usually time expands and contracts like an accordion and we don’t much notice—or need to.
-That is, until we put on our critical lenses, as we are in this class, as as to think about how and why the accordion is being played as it is.
+That is, until we put on our critical lenses, as we are in this class, so as to think about how and why the accordion is being played as it is.

 If we pause and think about it, it is fascinating that we can register the distinction between the cuts in the clip from Vertigo as marking shifts in perspective, while we automatically comprehend the cut in the clip from Scream from one scene to another as marking a shift in time and space.
-After all, it is the same technique: a cut, two pieces of film edited together.
-Like so many film conventions, it has become naturalized for us as filmgoers, like reading the letters C-A-T and picturing a cat, even as we logically know that there is no inevitable connection between the animal and the letters.
+After all, it is the same technique: a cut, simply two pieces of film edited together.
+Like so many film conventions, it has become naturalized for us as filmgoers—like reading the letters C-A-T and picturing a cat, even as we logically know that there is no inevitable connection between the animal and the letters.
 The result is that we both know time has passed in the second clip but we don’t register the gap as a gap.
 So acculturated are we to the sheer number of edits in this style of film narrative that the loss of time feels as natural as the shift of perspective in the first clip.

 Other scenes, however, call explicit attention to the disruption in time.
 For example, in the madness scene in Vertigo time passes in ways we can’t possibly reconstruct.
 Is this one night?
 Many nights?
 When we see Scottie next, he is in a hospital.
 How did he get there?
 In his catatonic state, we have no idea how much time has passed, and this disorients us in ways more conventional dissolves of time do not.
 Here we definitely register the gap as a gap—as missing information—and this is intentional.

-Time can also be be played with without a visible cut, as in this scene from towards the very end of Vertigo.
+Time can also be be played without a visible cut, as in this scene from towards the very end of Vertigo.
 As the kiss begins, the camera moves around the couple, and time warps and falls away:

 This brings us back to the challenge of pinpointing the source of narration in film.
 In a novel, the narrator is relatively easily identified.
 A third-person omniscient narrator who knows everything about the characters; a third-person focalized narrator, who has privilege to the inner thoughts of one character (almost always the protagonist) but who does not have similar access to others; or a first-person narrator, either the protagonist or a character-narrator (not the central protagonist but the one doing the telling, as in the case of Ishmael in Moby Dick).